arthrocha/notifications-service/README.md

 ## What is it?
 This project is designed to demonstrate the principles of SOLID and DDD (Domain-Driven Design) in action.
-It was developed in the classes of RocketSeat's Ignite Lab project.
+It was developed during the RocketSeat Ignite Lab classes.
 The project used the Nestjs, which is a framework for building efficient, scalable Node.js server-side applications.
 It is built on top of Express.js and makes use of modern JavaScript features, such as async/await.

 ## The service features are:
 * Send Notification;